Digital Millennium Copyright Act: Anti-circumvention exemptions

 In addition to the safe harbors and exemptions the statute explicitly provides, 17 U.S.C.
 1201(a)(1) requires that the Librarian of Congress issue exemptions from the prohibition against circumvention of access-control technology.
 Exemptions are granted when it is shown that access-control technology has had a substantial adverse effect on the ability of people to make non-infringing uses of copyrighted works.

 The exemption rules are revised every three years.
-Exemption proposals are submitted by the public to the Registrar of Copyrights, and after a process of hearings and public comments, the final rule is recommended by the Registrar and issued by the Librarian.
+Exemption proposals are submitted by the public to the Register of Copyrights, and after a process of hearings and public comments, the final rule is recommended by the Register and issued by the Librarian.
 Exemptions expire after three years and must be resubmitted for the next rulemaking cycle.

 Previous exemptions

-The Copyright Office approved two exemptions in 2000, four in 2003, six each in 2006 and 2010, five in 2012, and nine in 2015.
+The Copyright Office approved two exemptions in 2000 and approved the following numbers of exemptions and renewals of previous exemptions for the rest of the years: four in 2003, six in 2006, five in 2010, five in 2012, ten in 2015, eighteen in 2018, twenty-six in 2021, and twenty in 2024.